brunetto/cv/index.md

 `Jan 2018 - Sep 2019`

-Design, build and ship Go micro-services on AWS (both new and legacy ones).
-Focus: packaging and shipping management, integration of external services, integration with industrial printing and shipping machines.
+Design, build and ship Go micro-services on AWS (both new and legacy ones) with a focus on packaging and shipping management, integration of external services, integration with industrial printing and shipping machines.

 **Software Developer @ Pixartprinting - a Cimpress company**